Heidelbeere / Blaubeere (Wildform)

 Description

 Blueberries belong to the heather family.
-The perennial dwarf shrub grows to a height of 10 to 60 cm and can live for up to 30 years.
+The perennial dwarf shrub grows to a height of 10 to 60 cm/3.9-23.6 in and can live for up to 30 years.
 Ground cover.
 Forms small, ground-hugging shrubs that spread via runners.
 Easier to care for than cultivated blueberries.
 Produces small, intensely aromatic, deep blue berries that hang individually from the bush.

 Non hybrid